Turtilla/swe-ma-thesis/README.md

 + ~~Future work.~~
 + Proofreading. **IN PROGRESS: refer more to the resources in discussion!**
 + ~~Think of a cool title! :)~~
++ Correct according to the supervisor comments.
++ Send in to the examiner and opponent.